Deploy BTCPay with Configurator

 Configurator can be used to modify an existing BTCPay Server, from the admin account only.
 Other users may visit the server's Configurator url to deploy new BTCPay instances.
-When enabled, Configurator is located at

 Someone such as a BTCPay third-party host may provide a Configurator instance for their users.
 This can help transition users to a self-hosted solution when they are ready to stop using the third-party host's server.

 Another use-case is for server admins who are deploying BTCPay Server's on behalf of clients or other users as part of a consulting business.
 Admins can easily export a Docker deployment script from Configurator selections or deploy the configuration immediately to a VPS or on-premise server using SSH.